microsoft/BotFramework-WebChat/docs/TELEMETRY.md

    -  `timingstart` will include a name
    -  `timingend` will include a name, and duration measured in milliseconds

 Feature updates on minor versions may introduce new or remove outdated measurements.
-To better understand user behaviors with different set of measurements, developers are advised to tag their telemetry data with the Web Chat version.
+To better understand user behaviors with a different set of measurements, developers are advised to tag their telemetry data with the Web Chat version.

 ### Dimensions